All Episodes

 They were revolutionary.

-There was gonna be recycled.
+There was going to be a recycle.

-This was why this was one of the greatest inventions to come down the pike.
+This was, why, this was one of the greatest inventions to come down the pike.

-And now, nope, gotta ban them.
+And now, nope, got to ban them.

 These compact fluorescent bulbs are going to be the next plastic bag.

-I don't know how long it's going to take, but at some point we are going to hear from scientists that we've got to stop using these compact florescents because the mercury in them is destroying the environment and creating personal risks to our children who play in landfills and dumps.
+I don't know how long it's going to take, but at some point we are going to hear from scientists that we've got to stop using these compact fluorescents because the mercury in them is destroying the environment and creating personal risks to our children who play in landfills and dumps.

-Here's uh Malcolm been holding a long time.
+Here's Malcolm been holding a long time.

-Malcolm's on the phone from the Netherlands.
+Malcolm's on the phone from the Netherlands?

 Is that right?